 Oryza rufipogon is ancestral wild rice found in South and Southeast Asia and Northern Australia.
 Salinity tolerance trait has been reported in this wild rice species.
 It has been identified 13 QTLs associated with salt tolerance located on chromosomes 1, 2, 3, 6, 7, and 9 in wild rice O. rufipogon (Tian et al., 2011).

 Oryza coarctata is a halophytic wild rice species that thrives in the coastal regions of South Asian nations.
-It can withstand conditions of high saline as well as submergence for a considerable amount of time to the point where any rice genotype that is tolerant will die.
-It grows vegetatively and is triploid in nature.
-O. coarctata is allotetraploid (KKLL; 2n = 4x = 48) with an expected genome size of 665 Mb.
-Numerous taxonomists actually place it in the monospecific genus Porteresia in light of the fact that it is morphologically and naturally particular from different species, regardless of biosystematic and phylogenetic examinations showing that its nearest family members are other Oryza species (Bansal et al., 2021).
+It can withstand conditions of high saline as well as submergence for a considerable amount of time to the point where any tolerant rice genotype will die.
+It grows vegetatively and is triploid.
+O. coarctata is an allotetraploid (KKLL; 2n = 4x = 48) with an expected genome size of 665 Mb.
+Numerous taxonomists actually place it in the monospecific genus Porteresia because it is morphologically and naturally particular from different species, regardless of biosystematic and phylogenetic examinations showing that its nearest family members are other Oryza species (Bansal et al., 2021).

 It has been found that under various salinity stresses, O. coarctata tissue did not differ in its sodium, potassium, calcium, or chloride content, which is probably due to their salt excretion mechanism (Bal and Dutt, 1986).
-According to the findings his study, O. coarctata probably does not experience any stress, even at higher salinity levels, due to the distinctive salt hairs that enable them to effectively eliminate toxic elements.
+According to the findings of his study, O. coarctata probably does not experience any stress, even at higher salinity levels, due to the distinctive salt hairs that enable them to effectively eliminate toxic elements.
 Their experiment demonstrates that anatomical research led to the discovery of unique unicellular salt hairs (trichomes) on the adaxial surface of O. coarctata leaves.
 These distinctive unicellular structures can be found in the creases and are connected to the epidermal cells.
-It has been seen that ABC carriers are connected with transport of optional metabolites and Na+/K+ homeostasis that get the reaction against salt pressure (Bansal et al., 2021).
+It has been seen that ABC carriers are connected with the transport of optional metabolites and Na+/K+ homeostasis that get the reaction against salt pressure (Bansal et al., 2021).
 DnaK has been linked to cellular morphogenesis and differentiation, whereas CML proteins are thought to be significant Ca2+ sensors and mediate plant stress tolerance in significant ways.

-Finding depicting that water content of O. coarctata was retained 90% under both normal and salinity stress (Mondal et al., 2018).
-They have found that there is a positive correlation between leaf sodium and water content because of presence of efficient membrane channels.
+The finding depicting that the water content of O. coarctata was retained at 90% under both normal and salinity stress (Mondal et al., 2018).
+They have found that there is a positive correlation between leaf sodium and water content because of the presence of efficient membrane channels.
 They have also found that after 24 hours of salt treatment, the vacuolar Na+/H+ antiporters decreased, indicating that they were regulated diurnally in leaves subjected to salinity stress in the morning.
-Although Na+/H+ (NHX) antiporters of cultivated rice and O.coarctata are highly similar but they perform best in O.coarctata.
+Although Na+/H+ (NHX) antiporters of cultivated rice and O.coarctata are highly similar they perform best in O.coarctata.

-In some of the research thesis revealed that to improve salt tolerance, some wild rice genes have been introduced into elite rice varieties.
+Some of the research thesis revealed that to improve salt tolerance, some wild rice genes have been introduced into elite rice varieties.
 For instance, the novel quality gene PcINO1 encoding L-myoinositol 1-phosphate synthase in wild rice species O. coarctata was introgressed into developed rice O. sativa indica transgenic lines showed developed salt tolerance (Nguyen, 2022).

 Compared to other Oryza spp., O.croactata has also the highest development of mechanical tissue that is much stronger.
 Reduced root-to-shoot translocation, increased compartmentalization in the vacuole, and increased salt hair secretion are some of the ways O. coarctata is able to adapt to environments with high salinity.
-So this O. coarctata may serve as a parent plant for the development of superior, salt-resistant rice varieties.
+So, this O. coarctata may serve as a parent plant for the development of superior, salt-resistant rice varieties.
 The International Rice Research Institute is currently developing salt-tolerant rice cultivars with introgressed O. coarctata traits for salt tolerance.